European shares set for 2015's first monthly fall after Nokia drop

 "It came as a surprise to many because Nokia's business mix was supposed to be a bit better than this," Evli Bank analyst Mikko Ervasti said.

+"It looks like Nokia had to make quite a lot of very basic network implementation, which is quite a costly business that yields better results later when those networks get their upgrades."

-Sector peer Alcatel Lucent, the target of a planned takeover by Nokia, dropped 6.5 percent while Ericsson was down 2.9 percent.
-The broader STOXX Europe 600 tech index fell 1.3 percent.
+Sector peer Alcatel Lucent, the target of a planned takeover by Nokia, dropped 6.6 percent while Ericsson was down 2.1 percent and the broader STOXX Europe 600 tech index fell 1.5 percent.

-This left it down 0.3 percent for April, heading for its first monthly fall of 2015.
+The index was down 0.3 percent for the month on the last day of April, set for its first monthly fall of 2015.

 Franco-Italian semiconductor maker STMicroelectronics dropped over 11 percent after posting slightly weaker-than-expected first-quarter results on Thursday and warning it anticipated little pickup in the current quarter.